 However, if that's all it does for you—if quitting makes you feel better but doesn't solve any underlying problems—then it might be time for a change.

 This might seem like the only option, but in reality, there are plenty of ways to make a living without being tied down by traditional work.
 It matters on what your priorities lie.
 For example, some people work on their own as freelancers so they have free time to do other things they want to do and reorganise work however they like it.

 Freelancing provides flexibility and freedom that people simply can’t get from a traditional employment situation.
-Working for yourself, whenever you want allows you to focus on things you love.
+Quitting and working for yourself whenever you want allows you to focus on things you love.
 Plus, you still make money doing it.

 Others find success through entrepreneurship or lifestyle businesses such as blogging or social media consulting.